 34th Circuit Court

-34th Circuit Court - Ogemaw & Roscommon Countiese
+34th Circuit Court - Ogemaw & Roscommon Counties

-The 34th Circuit Court is the court of original jurisdiction for all civil actions, claims and remedies arising within Ogemaw County, except for matters to be handled by the courts of limited jurisdiction (District and Probate Courts).
+The 34th Circuit Court is the original jurisdiction for all civil actions, claims and remedies arising within Ogemaw County, except for matter to be handled by the courts of limited jurisdiction (District and Probate Courts).
 The Chief Judge of the Circuit Court has administrative oversight for the Friend of the Court, Jury Commission and the appointment of attorneys for indigent individuals.

 - Civil Cases

 - Family Division

 The Michigan Legislature mandated that all Circuit Courts develop a plan for a Family Division of the Circuit Court.
 This law moved the Juvenile Division of the Probate Court to the Family Division of the Circuit Court.
 Family Division matters include, but are not limited to, divorces, paternity, non-support, child custody, adoptions, parenting time disputes, emancipation of minors, etc.

 Circuit Court has exclusive jurisdiction of all felonies.
 Felonies initiate with a complaint and warrant in District Court.
 A preliminary exam is held in District Court and depending upon review, the matter may be bound over to Circuit Court for processing.